 Aomori is not Japan’s most interesting city, but there are many interesting things about it, from summer’s annual Aomori Nebuta Matsuri festival, to the crazy amount of snow that falls in winter.
 No matter what part of the year you visit, meanwhile, the strange, pyramidal ASPAM Building will captivate you as you pass it.

-Another essential part of any Aomori travel guide is Hirosaki Castle, located about 45 minutes south of Aomori city on the JR Ou Line.
+Another essential part of any Aomori travel blog is Hirosaki Castle, located about 45 minutes south of Aomori city on the JR Ou Line.
 While most famous for the “petal moat” phenomenon that occurs during cherry blossom season, this castle is interesting any time of year you can come here, including during winter’s snow lantern festival.

 Hachinohe is a city that it literally took me years to appreciate.
 My favorite place in the city is probably the seaside Kabushima Shrine just southeast of town by local train, although I also love eating my way through Hasshoku Center and going way back in time at Ne-jo Castle, not to be confused with the more popular Nijo Castle in Kyoto.

-Lake Towada and Oirase Stream
+Lake Towada, Oirase Stream and Sukayu Onsen

-I’m planning to visit both of these places this autumn, and will hopefully be updating my Aomori travel guide with stunning pictures of both decked out in red, yellow and orange.
+I’m planning to visit both of these places this autumn, and will hopefully be updating my Aomori itinerary with stunning pictures of both decked out in red, yellow and orange.
 The truth, however, is that no matter when you end up making it to Lake Towada and Oirase Stream (even in the middle of winter), rural Aomori prefecture is nothing to sneeze at.